anchpop/wise_mans_haskell/book.md

 Prelude> [x | x <- xs]
 [1,2,3,4,5]

--- Here is a List comprehension doubles all the values in xs.
+-- Here is a List comprehension that doubles all the values in xs.
 Prelude> [x * 2 | x <- xs]
 [2,4,6,8,10]

--- Here is a List comprehension squares all values in xs, and keeps the result if the value is higher than 10.
+-- Here is a List comprehension that squares all values in xs, and keeps the result if the value is higher than 10.
 Prelude> [x ^ 2 | x <- xs, (x ^ 2) > 10]
 [16,25]
 ```